 Other Internship Programs Open to Symbolic Systems Undergraduates:

 - The Linguistics Department sponsors summer research internships for undergraduates with Linguistics Dept. faculty.
 Symbolic Systems students are eligible to apply, but Linguistics undergraduates have priority.
-Available internships will be posted on the Linguistics Dept. website in mid-to-late February, 2018.
+Available internships will be posted on the Linguistics Dept. website in late February, 2019.
 Linguistics faculty who are affiliated with Symbolic Systems may offer internships under either program.

 - The Psychology Department lists some summer positions with links on its Jobs and Volunteer Opportunities page.

 - The Center for the Study of Language and Information (CSLI) hosts an 8-week CSLI Summer Internship Program open to students from other universities.
+Applications are due by February 18, 2019.
 Stanford undergraduates can participate through a Stanford departmental internship program with which the supervising faculty member is affiliated, (e.g. Symbolic Systems, Linguistics, or CURIS).
 Symbolic Systems interns can do a full 10-week internship as part of this program with the approval of the supervising faculty member.

 - Summer internships at many universities in disciplines related to Symbolic Systems are funded through the National Science Foundation's Research Experiences for Undergraduates (REU) program.